Frequently Asked Questions

 3. What are the advantages of upgrading to a Swamped Barrel?

-The barrel is tapered therefore, a swamped barrel brings the balance back toward the shooter to avoid the rifle feeling front
+brings the balance back toward the shooter and the barrel isn't as front heavy.

-Which is better, the straight octagon or swamped barrel?
+Which is better, A straight octagon or swamped barrel?

-Either barrel choice is an excellent choice.
+Either barrel choice is excellent.
 The decision is based solely on the shooter's preference.

 4. What tools do I need to build a kit?